• Facebook

 Cooperative learning and how to use it

 Cooperative learning is an approach that is based on natural human interactions in which students work together to solve problems, thereby improving not only their knowledge but also social skills.
-They are encouraged to divide roles, plan their work, divide subtasks, support each other, resolve conflicts, combine sub-results into a larger whole, evaluate the contribution of individual members, etc. This approach, unfortunately, is still not commonly utilized in class even though different modes of cooperation are commonly encountered outside school, especially at work.
-People work in pairs, in small or larger teams, meet at large social events and use various social ties to perform their work.
-We should bear in mind that the classroom environment does not differ and cooperation between students should be the basis for exchanging knowledge and experience.
-Thanks to cooperative learning, we significantly improve active participation in class and help our students develop their core transversal competencies.
+They are encouraged to divide roles, plan their work, divide subtasks, support each other, resolve conflicts, combine sub-results into a larger whole, evaluate the contribution of individual members, etc. Despite its benefits, cooperative learning is still underutilized in classrooms, even though collaboration is common outside school, especially at work.
+The classroom environment should mirror these collaborative efforts to facilitate knowledge exchange and skill development.

 During the workshop we will try to answer the following questions: